MarekSinekvic/SimpleWebsite/README.md

 # SimpleWebsite
-Not finished, need to add some categories
+Not completed, need to add some categories